ali1845/pythonNotes/Queues.md

       >>> queue.popleft()
       'Kamran'

-- Every call of `popleft()` method will simply remove the head  element of the queue.
+- Every call of the `popleft()` method will simply remove the head element of the queue.